Monstrous Regiment (novel): Plot summary

 The small, belligerent country of Borogravia is a highly conservative nation, whose people live according to the increasingly strange decrees of its deity, Nuggan.
-The main feature of his religion is the Abominations; a long, often-updated list of banned things.
-These things include garlic, cats, the smell of beets, people with ginger hair, shirts with six buttons, anyone shorter than three feet (namely dwarves, children and babies), sneezing, jigsaw puzzles, chocolate (which was once Borogravia's staple export, plunging the country into increasing poverty), crop rotation (which degraded Borogravia's soil and reduced already scarce food supplies), and the colour blue.
+The main feature of his religion is the Abominations, a long, often-updated list of banned things.
+These things include garlic, cats, the smell of beets, people with ginger hair, shirts with six buttons, anyone shorter than three feet (namely dwarves, children, and babies), sneezing, jigsaw puzzles, chocolate (which was once Borogravia's staple export, plunging the country into increasing poverty), crop rotation (which degraded Borogravia's soil and reduced already scarce food supplies), and the colour blue.

 Borogravia is in the midst of a war against an alliance of neighbouring countries, caused by a border dispute with the country of Zlobenia.
 Prince Heinrich of Zlobenia claims to be heir to the Borogravian throne through his aunt, the long-unseen Duchess.
-Ankh-Morpork has become involved following the destruction of Clacks towers by Borogravia.
-Rumours that the war is going poorly for Borogravia are denied by the country's leadership.
+Ankh-Morpork has become involved following the destruction of its Clacks (optical telegraph) towers by Borogravia.
+Borogravia's leadership denies rumours that the war is going poorly for them.

-Polly Perks's brother Paul is missing in action after fighting in the Borogravian army.
-Polly is unable to take over the family business (a famous pub known as "The Duchess"), as Nugganitic law does not permit women to own property.
-If Paul does not return the pub will be lost to their drunken cousin when their father dies.
+Polly Perks's autistic brother Paul, a gentle young man who loves birds and art, is missing in action after being conscripted.
+Polly is unable to take over the family business (a tavern known as "The Duchess"), as Nugganitic law does not permit women to own property.
+If Paul does not return, the pub will be lost to their drunken cousin when their father dies.
 Partly to ensure her own future but mainly to ascertain whether Paul is alive, Polly sets off to join the army in order to find him.
 Women joining the army are regarded as an Abomination Unto Nuggan, so Polly dresses up as a man and enlists as Private Oliver Perks (taking her name from the folk song "Sweet Polly Oliver").

-While signing up, Polly encounters the repulsively patriotic Corporal Strappi, and the corpulent Sergeant Jackrum.
-Despite her apprehensions regarding Strappi, she joins up.
-Due to the shortage of troops, her fellow soldiers include a vampire named Maladict, a troll named Carborundum, and an Igor named Igor, along with humans "Tonker" Halter, "Shufti" Manickle, "Wazzer" Goom, and "Lofty" Tewt.
+Polly is recruited into a squad led by the gruff but kind, long-serving Sergeant Jackrum and the repulsive political officer Corporal Strappi.
+Her fellow recruits include humans "Tonker" Halter, "Shufti" Manickle, "Wazzer" Goom, and "Lofty" Tewt, but due to the shortage of humans, also a vampire named Maladict, a troll named Carborundum, and an Igor named Igor.

-That night, Polly meets an unknown supporter whilst answering a call of nature, who assures her that although they know that Polly is a girl, they won't give her away.
-They give her some hints on how not to be discovered.
+That night, while answering a call of nature, Polly meets an unseen supporter who assures her that although they know that Polly is a girl, they won't give her away.
+They give her some hints on how to pass as a boy more convincingly.
 Over the next few days, Polly discovers Lofty is also a girl.
 Since Lofty and Tonker are always together, Polly assumes that Lofty joined the army to follow her man.
-Later, she finds out that Shufti is also a girl, and pregnant.
-They joined the army to find the father of Shufti's child.
-Gradually, Polly discovers not only that everyone in her regiment is female, but also receives confirmation of Borogravia's bleak situation.
+Later, she finds out that Shufti is also a girl and pregnant; she joined the army to find the boy who impregnated her.
+Gradually, Polly discovers not only that most soldiers in the regiment are female but also receives confirmation of Borogravia's bleak situation.
 Most of her country's forces are captured or on the run, and food supplies are limited.